etendosoftware/docs/compiled_docs.md

 ## Article URL:
  https://docs.etendo.software/latest/user-guide/etendo-copilot/getting-started
 ## Article Content:

-#### Etendo Copilot: Integrated Assistant
+### Etendo Copilot: Integrated Assistant

-##### Overview
+#### Overview

 Etendo Copilot is a powerful tool integrated into the Etendo Classic interface, providing an efficient way to interact with virtual assistants and access specific tools.
 This is an innovative project designed to streamline your processes by harnessing the power of Artificial Intelligence.
-Etendo Copilot is not just another tool; it is a revolution in the way you approach challenges.
-Say goodbye to tedious searches and welcome an agile and dynamic experience.
 This page will guide you through the key features of Etendo Copilot.

 !!! info
-    To install Etendo copilot you can read the [Copilot Instalation](https://docs.etendo.software/latest/developer-guide/etendo-copilot/installation.md) guide in the developer's guide section.
+    To install Etendo copilot, you can read the [Copilot Instalation](https://docs.etendo.software/latest/developer-guide/etendo-copilot/installation.md) guide in the developer's guide section.

-##### What is Etendo Copilot?
+#### What is Etendo Copilot?

 ![Copilot Chat](https://docs.etendo.software/latest/assets/user-guide/etendo-copilot/getting-started/copilot-chat.png){align=right  width="300"}

 At its core, Etendo Copilot is a groundbreaking initiative that redefines how developers and users interact with tools and information.
 It revolves around a central component, the *Agent* which acts as the mastermind behind task delegation.
-This Agent orchestrates a symphony of secondary modules referred to as *Tools*.
+This Agent has secondary modules referred to as *Tools*.
 The seamless communication between these components is facilitated via a RESTful API, ensuring a stateless and scalable interaction model.

-##### Agent: Your Assistant
+#### Agent

 The Agent serves as your virtual assistant, making on-the-fly decisions about which Tool is best suited to respond to a particular query.
 This intelligent decision-making ensures that you receive the most accurate and efficient assistance.

-##### Tools: Your Specialized Partners
+#### Tools

-Each Tool represents a separate independent project, designed to excel at specific tasks.
-Whether it is code translation, text analysis, or data manipulation, our collection of Tools work in harmony to deliver unparalleled support.
+Each tool represents a separate independent project, designed to excel at specific tasks.
+Whether it is code translation, text analysis, or data manipulation, our collection of tools work in harmony to deliver unparalleled support.

-#####  Key Features:
+####  Key Features

 ![Copilot Chat2](https://docs.etendo.software/latest/assets/user-guide/etendo-copilot/getting-started/copilot-chat2.png){align=right  width="300" }